Redcliffe State High School

 3. Virtual Professional Development:

 In 2017 we decided we needed fine tuning and also needed to provide guidance to staff new to the school since the initial training.
 Our school has a Virtual Classroom and we worked with Colin Sloper (Solution Tree) in 3 Virtual PD sessions – they were all voluntary but very well attended.
 One of the outcomes of this PD was the establishment of PLT Health Checks.
+We continued these virtual PDs in 2018 and have kept recordings of these.
+In 2019 we have shared these recordings with new teachers to the school.

 4. PLT Health Checks: